-- Identify and use the fundamental techniques of poetry, fiction, and drama - Compose poetry, or fiction, or drama and prepare those compositions for publication
+- Identify and use the fundamental techniques of poetry, fiction, and drama - Compose poetry, or fiction, or drama and prepare those compositions for publication a similar program nationally

 All students completing the B.S.
 Ed. with a major in English will: